Child Protection Policies

-This policy affirms the commitment of Ecology Project International (hereinafter referred to as EPI) to protect all children from discrimination, harm, abuse and exploitation.
-EPI endorses the UN Convention on the Rights of the Child (1989), and specifically Article 19 which states that:
+This policy affirms the commitment of Ecology Project International (hereinafter referred to as EPI) to protect all children from discrimination, harm, abuse, and exploitation.
+EPI endorses the UN Convention on the Rights of the Child (1989), and Article 19 which states that:

 Parties shall take all appropriate legislative, administrative, social and educational measures to protect the child from all forms of physical or mental violence, injury or abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual abuse, while in the care of parent(s), legal guardian(s) or any other person who has the care of the child.

-The purpose of this policy, therefore, is to inform all EPI staff and volunteers about child abuse and exploitation and promote a work culture that nurtures a child-safe and child-friendly environment where everyone is committed to keeping children safe from all forms of harm.
+The purpose of this policy, therefore, is to inform all EPI staff and volunteers about child abuse and exploitation and to promote a work culture where everyone is committed to keeping children safe from all forms of harm.
 Additionally, this policy provides guidance on how to respond to concerns and allegations of child abuse or exploitation.

 The abuse of a child can occur in several different ways, including: